Can Gallbladder Problems and Gallstones Occur After Gastric Sleeve Surgery?

 Learn More About Your Weight Loss Surgery Options

 If you would like more information about gastric sleeve surgery and how it can improve your general health and wellness, be sure to contact our weight loss surgery center today.
-Dr. Fernando Garcia and his team will help ensure that you receive excellent care and achieve a healthier body mass.
+Our team will help ensure that you receive excellent care and achieve a healthier body mass.